Explore the Sample App

 cloudapp/src.
 That folder contains three subfolders:

-assets: This is for all of your assets, such as images will live
+assets: This is for all of your assets, such as images

 i18n: This folder contains your strings which can be translated in order to make your app available in additional languages.
 For more information see the Internationalization tutorial.